cilium/cilium/Documentation/bpf.rst

 helper should read from or write to.
 In the latter case, the verifier can also perform additional checks, for example, whether the buffer was previously initialized.

+The list of available BPF helper functions is rather long and constantly growing, for example, at the time of this writing, tc BPF programs can choose from 38 different BPF helpers.
+The kernel's ``struct bpf_verifier_ops`` contains a ``get_func_proto`` callback function that provides the mapping of a specific ``enum bpf_func_id`` to one of the available helpers for a given BPF program type.

 Maps
 ----